SkTamim/rhino5-commands/README.md

 * **Use Case 2 (Blending Sculpted Elements):** You have a sculpted leaf or flower that you have placed on top of a ring, and you want to blend it smoothly into the ring's surface. `BlendEdge` can create a beautiful, flowing transition between the base of the sculpted element and the main surface of the ring.

 ### Other Information
-This is an advanced surfacing tool for creating high-quality transitions.
+This is an advanced surfacing tool for creating high-quality transitions between connected edges of a single object.

 ---